ShilpaRoshan/Social-Network/README.md

 ---

 A social networking App where you can find your friends and can connect with them.
+This app is buit with React,Redux,Socket.io,Postgresql,Node.js,Express.js,REST API

 ### Installation and Setup Instructions